HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/dam_metadata_properties.md

 ## Keyword details

-Keyword details feature showcase data on both user-added and plugin-generated keywords.
+Keyword details feature showcases data on both user-added and plugin-generated keywords.
 This feature gets enabled when there are plugin-generated keywords.

 ### Steps to view keyword details